AdeptAustin/mythras.net/Pages/Homebrew.md

 #### Warhammer 40k

 _Mythras_ in the Grim Darkness of the 41st Millennium.
 This is a homebrew document for running a Warhammer 40,000 RPG in the _Mythras_ system, mainly by converting appropriate Fantasy Flight Games / Cubicle 7 RPG content into _Mythras_.
-Special thanks to Vasillis on the _Mythras_ Discord.
+Special thanks to Vassilis on the _Mythras_ Discord.

 | Links | [GDoc](https://docs.google.com/document/d/1E9kTUZl0Y1ABF1CzTNbmu6QhHUmMbjw6bS0v0UCgslU/edit?usp=sharing) | <a href="https://github.com/AdeptAustin/mythras.net/raw/refs/heads/main/Downloads/Mythammer_40,000_Core.docx">Word<a/> | [Discord](https://discord.com/channels/469341944888164352/1230742960010690581) |
 | :-- | :-- | :-- | :-- |